Roles: Project Coordination Lead, Design Researcher, Interviewer, Engagement strategist & Implementation

 Sarah Shulman: “Gentrification Of The Mind”

-Our new line of inquiry asked: What are the unconscious, ambient ways in which design supports this distance/dishonesty/lack of presence?
-What are the invisible rules that govern this meeting?
 How might we adjust the senses to unconsciously adjust the way we relate to each other?

 How might we introduce an auto-ethnographic tool to allow self-reflection and participation to explore a shared personal experience and connect it to the wider context of cultural, political, and social meanings and understandings?